Sometimes, managing Instagram accounts can seem like a lot, right?

 View this guide on Instagram

-The content linked in Guides can be pulled from your Instagram feed, your saved posts, location-tagged places, or products listed on Instagram shops.
+The content linked in Guides can be pulled from your Instagram feed, your saved posts, collaborative IG posts, location-tagged places, or products listed on Instagram shops.
 Want your audience and new followers to find your most important posts or products easily?
 Group your content into different categories using Instagram Guides!

 This feature is a fantastic way to curate and organize existing content on Instagram.